What you can expect from this article...

 For those who are apprehensive about safety travelling solo, group travel offers a solution.
 It’s safer to travel in small groups where you can watch each other’s backs.
 But also each tour is led by a local guide who can ensure you stay in the safer areas and not find yourself lost in the dark in the dodgy part of town!

-Taking a Cambodia and Vietnam tour also meant that I got to see the highlights of both countries whilst also getting to see some off-the-beaten-track places I would never even have known about otherwise.
+Taking a Cambodia and Vietnam tour with G Adventures also meant that I got to see the highlights of both countries whilst also getting to see some off-the-beaten-track places I would never even have known about otherwise.
 One of the highlights of the trip was taking a homestay where we got to learn more about the local lifestyle and even had some Vietnamese cooking lessons!

 My Experience with Group Tour Companies